bodrick/awesome/TOPICS.md

 ## embeddable

 *   [typicode/lowdb](https://github.com/typicode/lowdb) - Simple to use local JSON database.
-Powered by plain JavaScript (supports Node, Electron and the browser)
+Use native JavaScript API to query.
+Written in TypeScript. (supports Node, Electron and the browser)

 ## embedded-database

 *   [typicode/lowdb](https://github.com/typicode/lowdb) - Simple to use local JSON database.
-Powered by plain JavaScript (supports Node, Electron and the browser)
+Use native JavaScript API to query.
+Written in TypeScript. (supports Node, Electron and the browser)

 ## localstorage

 *   [typicode/lowdb](https://github.com/typicode/lowdb) - Simple to use local JSON database.
-Powered by plain JavaScript (supports Node, Electron and the browser)
+Use native JavaScript API to query.
+Written in TypeScript. (supports Node, Electron and the browser)

 ## storage

 *   [typicode/lowdb](https://github.com/typicode/lowdb) - Simple to use local JSON database.
-Powered by plain JavaScript (supports Node, Electron and the browser)
+Use native JavaScript API to query.
+Written in TypeScript. (supports Node, Electron and the browser)
 *   [diskoverdata/diskover-community](https://github.com/diskoverdata/diskover-community) - Diskover Community Edition - Open source file indexer, file search engine and data management and analytics powered by Elasticsearch
 *   [NekR/offline-plugin](https://github.com/NekR/offline-plugin) - Offline plugin  (ServiceWorker, AppCache) for webpack (https://webpack.js.org/)